-You’ll also need to be diligent when it comes to taxes2.
-The money made from your side job will need to be reported on a 1040 Form at tax time.
+You’ll also need to be diligent when it comes to filing side hustle taxes.2 The money made from your side job will need to be reported on a 1040 Form at tax time.
 If you fail to report your earnings, you might find yourself subject to tax assessments or penalties.
 On the plus side of tax time with a side gig, you may be able to deduct certain expenses like car mileage related to your business, necessary equipment, or even subscriptions to business-related organizations.

 When it comes to side hustles, there’s no need to quit your day job to earn extra cash.
 The benefits outweigh the downfalls, and a bonus gig can actually benefit your day job by giving you additional skills and insights or by helping you make connections with clients you wouldn’t otherwise meet.
 You can work as little or as much as you’d like on your own schedule to pay down debts or save for big expenses.

 Curious about how much you need to earn with a side gig to pay down your student loan debt?
-First, see how much you could save by using our Student Loan Refinance Calculator*.
+First, see how much you could save by using ELFI’s Student Loan Refinancing Calculator*.
 Once you know what your monthly payment could be, you can set a realistic target for your extra income.
-The Student Loan Refinance Calculator will show you your current vs estimated monthly payment, as well as estimated monthly and lifetime savings.
+The Student Loan Refinancing Calculator will show you your current vs estimated monthly payment, as well as estimated monthly and lifetime savings.

 2This blog has been prepared for informational purposes only, and does not constitute tax or financial advice.
 Please consult your tax advisor for guidance on your personal tax situation.